Du au

 • Pierre-Jean Spaenlehauer (Nancy, France) Dimension results for sparse systems homogenized via rational polytopes

-Topical day: Mechanism Design and Computer Algebra.
-October 24, 2023
+Topical day: Mechanism Design and Computer Algebra

 Organizer: J. Schicho